 For this reason, term life insurance is often a great option for young Canadian families on a budget.
 With the right kind of plan, you can adequately secure your family’s future against life’s what-ifs.

-Who are National Bank Life Insurance?
+Who is National Bank Life Insurance?

 Founded in 1979, National Bank is the sixth-largest commercial bank in Canada.
 They sell life insurance products through National Bank Life Insurance Company.
 You can apply for their life insurance products online or through an insurance advisor.